Hanscom Legal Office

 Attorney Consultations

-To meet with an attorney for advice and guidance on personal legal issues please call and we will set up an appointment for you.
-Appointments are available Monday from 1 to 3 p.m. and Tuesday and Thursday from 1 to 3 p.m.
+To meet with an attorney for advice and guidance on personal legal matters, please call to schedule an appointment.
+Appointments are available Tuesdays from 9 to 11 a.m., and walk-ins are welcome Thursdays from 1 to 3 p.m.

 Wills and Health Care POAs

-Need a document notarized?
-Notary services are available Monday through Thursday from 9 a.m. to 4 p.m.
+Need a document notarized or a power of attorney?
+These services are available Monday through Friday from 8 a.m. to 4 p.m.

 Hours of Operation